 The acquisition parameter constraints here have been selected with scans of the chest, abdomen and pelvis in mind.

 Image reconstruction is modeled as a separate Activity in the QIBA Profile.
-Although it is closely related to image acquisition, and is usually performed on the Acquisition Device, reconstruction may be performed, or re-performed, separate from the acquisition.
+Although it is closely related to image acquisition, and is usually performed on the Scanner, reconstruction may be performed, or re-performed, separate from the acquisition.
 Many reconstruction parameters will be influenced or constrained by related acquisition parameters.
 This specification is the result of discussions to allow a degree of separation in their consideration without suggesting they are totally independent.

 Many reconstruction parameters can have direct or indirect effects on identifying, segmenting and measuring tumors.
 To reduce this potential source of variance, all efforts should be made to have as many of the parameters as possible consistent with the baseline.
+Reconstruction and acquisition parameters may also interact with tumor characteristics such as size, shape, and density affecting the resulting volume estimate.

 Spatial Resolution quantifies the ability to resolve spatial details and scales the impact of partial volume effects.
-Lower spatial resolution can make it difficult to accurately determine the borders of tumors, and as a consequence, decreases the precision of volume measurements.
+Lower spatial resolution can make it difficult to accurately determine the borders of tumors, and as a consequence, decreases the accuracy and precision of volume measurements.
 Increased spatial resolution typically comes with an increase in noise which may degrade segmentation.
 If the spatial resolution is significantly different between the two timepoints, these impacts will change which can affect repeatability.
 So both balance and consistency is desirable.
-Maximum spatial resolution is mostly determined by the scanner geometry (which is not usually under user control) and the reconstruction kernel (over which the user has some choice).
+Maximum spatial resolution is mostly determined by the scanner geometry (which is not usually under user control) and the reconstruction algorithm/kernel (over which the user has some choice).

 Resolution is assessed (See section 4.1) in terms of the f50 value of the modulation transfer function (MTF) measured in a scan of a resolution phantom (such as module 1 of the CT Accreditation Program (CTAP) phantom from the American College of Radiology).
 An implication of using the ACR phantom is that the resolution is assessed at only one distance from the isocenter.
 Although spatial resolution may vary with distance from the isocenter and tumors can be expected at various distances from the isocenter, it is considered fair to assume that resolution does not degrade drastically relative to the acceptable range of the resolution specification here.
+Since this Profile addresses tumors both in the lung and elsewhere in the torso, the f50 is evaluated for both air and soft tissue edges.

 Voxel Noise Metrics quantify the magnitude of the random variation in reconstructed CT numbers.
 Increased levels of noise can make it difficult to identify the boundary of tumors by humans and automated algorithms.
 If algorithms become uniformly more "noise tolerant", the maximum threshold may be raised.
-Decreased image noise is not always beneficial, if achieved through undesirable image manipulation (e.g. extreme amounts of image smoothing), or scanning technique (e.g. increases in radiation dose or decreases in resolution).
-The profile does not currently define a minimum threshold, although it could be introduced as a means of forcing a balance between the goal of noise reduction, and other priorities.
+Decreased image noise is not always beneficial, if achieved through undesirable image manipulation (e.g. extreme amounts of image smoothing that can affect resolution), or scanning technique (e.g. increases in radiation dose or decreases in resolution).
+The Profile does not currently define a minimum threshold, although it could be introduced as a means of forcing a balance between the goal of noise reduction, and other priorities.

 The preferred metric for voxel noise is the standard deviation of reconstructed CT numbers over a uniform region in a phantom.
 The use of standard deviation has limitations since it can vary with different reconstruction kernels, which will also impact the spatial resolution.
 While the Noise-Power Spectrum would be a more comprehensive metric, it is not practical to calculate (and interpret) at this time.